zeroknowledgediscovery/zedwiki/paper_stage/cognet1a.md

 Thus, definition of societal polarization, despite the diverse attempts at quantification, needs work.
 In this study we develop a fundamentall novel approach to quantifying divergence of opinion, without mapping multi-dimensional opinions to ordinal values.
 We have the following advatbages:
-+ data driven
++ data driven inferrence
 + no need to identify groups
-+ metric adapats to changing social norms
++ metric adapts to changing social norms
-+ can objectively compute opinion divergence
++ applies to multidimensional opinion space
++ No need to map opinions to ordinal values
++ measures polarization as a canonical distanec between extreme opinion vectors, which changes to reflect the changes in teh cannonoical metric over time